Bob Kasten

-Robert Walter Kasten Jr. (born June 19, 1942) is an American Republican politician from the state of Wisconsin who served as a U.S. Representative from 1975 to 1979 and as a United States Senator from 1981 to 1993.
+Robert Walter Kasten Jr. (born June 19, 1942) is an American Republican politician from the state of Wisconsin who served two terms as a U.S. Representative from 1975 to 1979 and two terms as a United States Senator from 1981 to 1993.

 Background

 Kasten was born in Milwaukee, Wisconsin.
 He attended the Milwaukee Country Day School before graduating in 1960 from The Choate School (now Choate Rosemary Hall) in Wallingford, Connecticut, in 1964 from the University of Arizona in Tucson, and received his M.B.A. from the Columbia Business School in 1966.
 He served in the Wisconsin Air National Guard from 1966 to 1972.

 Elected office

+Kasten was elected to the Wisconsin State Senate in 1972.